Ruth Hurmence Green

-Ruth Hurmence Green (January 12, 1915 – July 7, 1981) gained notability within the atheist community with the publication of her book The Born Again Skeptic's Guide to the Bible in 1979.
+Ruth Hurmence Green (January 12, 1915 – July 7, 1981) was an American author who gained notability within the atheist community with the publication of her book The Born Again Skeptic's Guide to the Bible in 1979.
 This book has since been the best selling publication from the Freedom From Religion Foundation.
 She was also the author of many other essays which were published posthumously in The Book of Ruth in 1982.
 She is most widely known for the phrase, "There was a time when religion ruled the world.
 It is known as the Dark Ages."

 Biography

 Ruth Hurmence Green was born into a Methodist family in 1915 in the small town of Sumner, Iowa.
 In 1935 at the age of 20 she graduated from Texas Tech University with a degree in journalism.
 She was married to Truman Green, an engineer, had three children, and eventually settled in Jefferson City, Missouri.
 In 1960, after losing her only sister to breast cancer, Green underwent a radical mastectomy.
 She was treated for skin cancer several years later and in 1975 was diagnosed with throat cancer.
 It was during recovery from her first round of cancer treatments during the early 70s that Ruth, "a half-hearted Methodist" decided to read the Bible cover to cover.
 This project took two years and made her a confirmed atheist.
 When the throat cancer returned several years later in 1981 she kept the diagnosis to herself, knowing that this time the disease would be terminal.
 On July 7, 1981, Green ingested a fatal dose of painkillers.
 In her last letter to friend Annie Laurie Gaylor, dated July 4, 1981, Green wrote, "Freedom from religion must grow and prosper... freedom depends upon freethinkers."